 Fully committed to honesty in and out of the office; and the transparent and impartial assessment of harm, risk and various abilities.

-Jemour A. Maddux Psy.D., ABPP is an elected member of the American Psychological Association (APA)’s Committee on Professional Practice and Standards.
+Jemour A. Maddux Psy.D., ABPP is an elected member and 2023 Chair of the American Psychological Association (APA)’s Committee on Professional Practice and Standards.
 Dr. Maddux has contributed to the development of various policy statements, amicus briefs, and practice guidelines for the APA and the American Professional Society on the Abuse of Children (APSAC).
 He chaired the Task Force that developed APSAC’s Practice Guidelines for Forensic Mental Health Evaluations When Child Maltreatment Is at Issue.
 He was appointed to the 6-member work group that revised APA’s Guidelines for Child Custody Evaluations in Family Law Proceedings.
 He was also appointed to the 7-member work group revising APA’s Guidelines for Psychological Evaluations in Child Protection Matters.

 Dr. Maddux is a postdoctoral instructor in forensic psychology and core faculty in the Doctor of Psychology Program at The William Paterson University.
 He is the past president of the New York State Psychological Association’s Forensic Division and he served two terms on APSAC’s Board of Directors – leading its Commission for Racial Justice in Child Maltreatment.
 Dr. Maddux has consulted for the New Jersey Institute for Social Justice.
 He co-edited a text on evaluating trauma in forensic contexts and serves as a Contributing Editor of the journal Psychological Injury and Law.
 He is on the editorial team of the Oxford University Press Book Series, “Best Practices in Forensic Mental Health Assessment.”
 He also serves as an Associate Editor of an interdisciplinary book series sponsored by the American Psychology-Law Society (APA Division 41).
 As an advocate, his interests include raising awareness of policies that weaken disadvantaged youth and families.